 The Lord Barnefield - Herbert Road - Do you Dawwggss!
 Phat Irish tunes on the stereo.

 The lord Clyde -Nightingale Vale - Don't do it-

 - The Star.
 No frills, old-fashioned haven with no hassle.
 Decent ales.

 - Bag of nails.
 Electric orange.
 Maybloom these are the most well known mostly for violence.

 All the information in the Knowhere Guide has been contributed by users over the years.
 No one person is responsible for it all and not all contributors will agree with all the opinions included.

-Parts of this information have been supplied by: Paul Douglas, dread, Jo', Jo Marples, Ray Star, rob, musicmillse18, mik bishop, Anita, Aaron, stevie patch, adam, Lawz, ian fielding, colin kemp, RM, Dan, David E Clark, Ray, jeff the chef, Theodore Tugboat, Pat Gorman, Simon George, Daniel Martin, generic, D, harjit, Olly
+Parts of this information have been supplied by: Paul Douglas, dread, Jo', Jo Marples, Ray Star, rob, musicmillse18, mik bishop, Anita, Aaron, JAMIE, stevie patch, adam, Lawz, ian fielding, colin kemp, RM, Dan, David E Clark, Ray, jeff the chef, Theodore Tugboat, Pat Gorman, Simon George, Daniel Martin, generic, D, harjit, Olly

 Last updated: 2008-02-28